 Deviated septums can cause infections, breathing problems, and even difficulty looking your best in photos.
 Though you may have a slightly asymmetrical face right now, that doesn’t have to be the case for the rest of your life.
 Multiple treatment options do exist, and New Jersey patients can have their pick thanks to the advancement of medical technology in the state.

-Dr. Monica Tadros specializes in deviated septum surgery (septoplasty) for her patients in NJ and Bergen County.
+Dr. Monica Tadros specializes in deviated septum surgery (septoplasty) for her patients in NYC & NJ and Bergen County.

 ABOUT DR. MONICA TADROS